The Dead Pool

-The Dead Pool is a 1988 American neo-noir action-thriller film directed by Buddy Van Horn, written by Steve Sharon, and starring Clint Eastwood as Inspector "Dirty" Harry Callahan.
-It is the fifth and final film in the Dirty Harry film series and is set in San Francisco, California.
+The Dead Pool is a 1988 American action-thriller film directed by Buddy Van Horn, written by Steve Sharon, and starring Clint Eastwood as Inspector "Dirty" Harry Callahan.
+It is the fifth and final film in the Dirty Harry film series.

-The story concerns the manipulation of a dead pool game by a serial killer, whose efforts are confronted by the hardened detective Callahan.
-It co-stars Liam Neeson (in his first action film) and Patricia Clarkson, with Jim Carrey (credited as James Carrey) in his first dramatic role.
-The film also features an appearance by future Mario voice actor Charles Martinet.
+The story concerns the manipulation of a dead pool game by a serial killer, whose efforts are confronted by the hardened San Francisco detective Callahan (Eastwood).
+The film co-stars Liam Neeson, Evan Kim, Patricia Clarkson and Michael Currie (reprising his role from Sudden Impact), and also features an early brief appearance by Jim Carrey.

-For the second time, Michael Currie reprises his role as Donnelly, introduced in Sudden Impact as a Police Lieutenant, and now with the rank of Captain.
-It is the only film in the series not to feature Albert Popwell, an actor who had played a different character in each of the previous four films, as well as the only one to be recorded in Dolby Stereo.
+It is also the only film in the series not to feature Albert Popwell, an actor who had played a different character in each of the previous four films, as well as the only one to be recorded in Dolby Stereo.
+Composer and series regular Lalo Schifrin returned to score the film’s soundtrack.

-At 91 minutes, it is the shortest of the five Dirty Harry films.
-Like those films, The Dead Pool is notable for coining catchphrases uttered by Clint Eastwood's gun-wielding character, one of which is: "Opinions are like assholes; everybody has one".